SH1kha1/reWear/README.md

-In the future, we plan to expand the website to sell a variety of products, including electronic devices and more, while also enhancing the design.
+In the future,We need to add a database to the Product.html file. we plan to expand the website to sell a variety of products, including electronic devices and more, while also enhancing the design.

 Team members:
 Dalal Abdullatif Albaijan.